y-lohse/bjj/_drafts/2014-07-22-reversed-bjj-paradigm.md

 </figure>

 There are minor variations afterwards, but the idea is to roll to the side while suppressing a base.
 In these techniques, the base that gets removed is the rolling-side leg.
-The hip bump and the regular scissor sweeps use a foot posted against the leg to "trip" the opponent, the knee push variations kick the leg away.
-And those are just five techniques that I'm familiar with, but there are more using this concept.
+The hip bump and the regular scissor sweeps use a foot posted against the leg to “trip” the opponent, the knee push variations kick the leg away.
+And those are just five techniques that I’m familiar with, but there are more using this concept.

 # How can a concept be taught without technique?

-Honnestly I don't think thats possible, but maybe I'll come up with something.
+Honnestly I don’t think thats possible, but maybe I’ll come up with something.
 The key difference is that you should explain the *concept*, not the techniques.
-They are just there to illustrate the point, don't bother getting into details.
+They are just there to illustrate the point, don’t bother getting into details.

-Right now, I'm inclined to think that the following steps would work well:
+Right now, I’m inclined to think that the following steps would work well:

 1. Warm up with exercises that relate to the concept.
 2. Explain the concept and illustrate it by roughly showing **several** techniques.
 3. Let every student try the concept out.
 They should be abble to reproduce at least one technique.
 Incencitize them to find other applications for the concept.
 This should be research between groups of 2 or more students.
 Higher belts with more mat time can probably come up with more ideas.
 4. General debrief.
-Cover points of failures, hint at counters and show other technqiues that you hand't before.
+Cover points of failures, hint at counters and show other technqiues that you hand’t before.
 If some groups came up with new application, let them demonstrate it.
 5. Thematic sparring at 50% or lower.
 Keep practicing the concept but agaisnt a mildly resisting opponent.
-This is also the time to find counters which shouldn't be too hard because both players understand the concept.
+This is also the time to find counters which shouldn’t be too hard because both players understand the concept.
 No deceptions allowed during the first couple of rolls.
 Give each student enough time to try both the attacks and the counters.
 6. Allow time for technique specific questions.
 This is where you can give some tips & details.
 7. Full speed sparring.

-I wouldn't suggest doing **all** of the above during a single lesson as it would be overwhelming.
+I wouldn’t suggest doing **all** of the above during a single lesson as it would be overwhelming.
 But over the course of several lessons, I think this would work quite well.

 # What about drilling?

 Drilling is boring but muscle memory is real and valuable.
-Everyone has his own game and [drilling something you don't use is pointless]({{ site.baseurl }}/2014/05/21/explorations.html), but micromanaging each student isn't an option either so I don't really have an answer for this.
+Everyone has his own game and [drilling something you don’t use is pointless]({{ site.baseurl }}/2014/05/21/explorations.html), but micromanaging each student isn’t an option either so I don’t really have an answer for this.
 Yet.